Improwised/jovVix/README.md

  ### API Overview:
-- locally you could start your API server by running the following command :
+- locally you can check the API documentation by running the backend server and visit :
 ```
 http://127.0.0.1:3000/api/v1/docs
 ```
-- This would open the swagger documentation

-- **Backend:** jovVix uses a Golang backend to handle the server-side logic.
 - This would open the swagger documentation

  ### Upgrading and changelog: